crunchy-devops/edb-assessment/README.md

 Follow SECOND_STEP.md in django-polls-postgresql  directory

 ## Get a grip on jmeter testing (Docker version )
 Follow README.md in jmeter directory
 Get a some performance measure

 ## Install Kind
 Follow README.md in kind directory

 ## Go to JMETER for k8s
 Follow JMETER-K8S.md in jmeter directory
 Get a some performance measure

 ## TODO:
 - Better image size for Django Polls image : see distroless solution
-- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter (init-container or other)
+- Define the good way to add generic ENTRYPOINT/CMD command on Django polls and jmeter
+- Write a docker-compose and use Kompose for getting a first version of K8s yaml manifests
+- Customize all pods definitions: Django polls, jmeter by adding side-car containers or init-container as helpers or logging purpose
+- See Skaffold developpment on multi-projects
-- More ansible scripts for setting up the environment on Docker and K8s from scratch
+- More ansible scripts for setting up the environment K8s from scratch
-- Add Skaffold developpment
-- More monitoring, add Django polls app in prometheus monitoring
+- More monitoring, add Django polls app in prometheus monitoring, add application monitoring
-- More Logging
+- More Logging for Grafana Loki
+- Deployment, set up, Replica to 4 , Strategy 25%, type of deployment: Recreate, Rolling Update, Canary, A/B, Green/Blue
+- Helm, Create a Helm chart,
-- See about Jenkins , Argo CD
+- See CI/CD solution using  Jenkins , Argo CD